 Misconceptions about freelance copywriters

 Part of the misconception of freelance copywriters (and writers in general) comes from films and television shows where writers are portrayed rapidly typing at typewriters or computers.
 This is especially true when showing newsrooms full of writers quickly tapping away.

 There are two things wrong with this picture.
-The first is that newspaper reporters aren’t necessarily good copywriters.
+The first is that newspaper reporters aren’t necessarily good writers; they rely on subeditors to improve their work.
 It’s actually more helpful to have a sales or marketing background to become good at the craft.

 A freelance copywriter needs to understand the art of persuasion

 An effective writer needs to persuade the readers to accept a point of view about a product, service or idea.
 This requires a deeper understanding of writing and persuasion techniques that are not required for news reporting.
 A freelance copywriter has to be part salesperson and part psychologist to understand what motivates customers to buy products and services.

 The second thing wrong with the picture of fast-typing writers is that writing is one of the final stages of the process.
 A good freelancer will conduct a significant amount of research, thoroughly studying products and services, the company, the industry and the market.
 They need to understand the relevant target audiences and the pain points of potential clients.
 The freelance writer must complete this research before the writing begins.
 Some freelance writers boast about being able to work fast.
 But creating effective copywriting content takes time.
 The fast writer rarely produces good content.
 As the saying goes for all services, your options are good, fast and cheap, but you can only choose two of the three.
 An effective writer will take the time to work with clients to understand their customers and the benefits of what they offer.

 Would you go to an accountant, surgeon, dentist or solicitor who told you they do their work very quickly?